matrix-org/matrix-spec-proposals/proposals/2836-threading.md

 Server implementation:
  - Sanity check request and set defaults.
+ - Does the server have the event given by `event_id`?
+If yes, continue.
+If no, check for a `room_id` key.
+If one exists then ask servers in the room for `event_id` (e.g via `/event_relationships`).
+If no server has the event, reject the request.
  - Can the user see (according to history visibility) `event_id`?
 If no, reject the request, else continue.
  - Retrieve the event.
 Add it to response array.
  - If `include_parent: true` and there is a valid `m.relationship` field in the event, retrieve the referenced event.